Vatsu919/Imzify/README.md

 2. Display user profile along with all the posts of that user
 3. Like functionality for post
 4. Comment functionality for post
+5. Save functionality for post
+6. User can view his saved posts
+7. User can view profile page of other users where all their posts will be shown.

 ## Some snapshots of the webapp:
 ### Sign in page: